-In this article, let’s talk a bit about a road map for your ministry call – where do I go from here?
-But the best map doesn’t help if you don’t know where you are now – so I am writing this with the assumption that you have a sense of God’s call upon your life to serve in some kind of ministry.
+Let’s talk a bit about a road map for your ministry call – where do I go from here?
+The best map doesn’t help if you don’t know where you are now – so I am writing this with the assumption that you have a sense of God’s call upon your life to serve in some kind of ministry.
 The reality is that there are many roads on which God might take you, and it’s going to be an exciting adventure as you follow His direction for your life and ministry.

 On any journey, it’s important to make preparations.
 If your family was heading out on a big trip, you’d make sure you had the items necessary for an enjoyable journey – gas for the car, clothes, copies of your hotel reservations and other arrangements, and so on.